-Showcasing sculpture from Schinkel’s era to the German Empire, the exhibition Ideal and Form traces this medium’s lines of development across the long 19th century into the Modern period.
-It invites visitors to rediscover the Berlin school of sculptors, which was internationally oriented even at that time.
+Showcasing sculpture from Schinkel’s era through to the German Empire, the exhibition Ideal and Form traces the medium’s lines of development through the long 19th century into the modern era.
+It also invites visitors to rediscover the Berlin School of sculpture, a movement whose international outlook was ahead of its time.

 Address / Getting there

 partially wheelchair accessible

 Tue 10:00 - 18:00

 Fri 10:00 - 18:00